DBAPI User Guide

 # Monitoring

-DBAPI can be used with only the metadata database (mysql/sqlite), but if you also want to use the monitoring functions on the page (monitoring API call records, traffic, success rate, etc.), you must rely on another log database (which users need to set up themselves) to store API access logs.
+DBAPI can be used with only the metadata database (mysql/sqlite), but if you also want to use the monitoring functions on the page (monitoring API access records, traffic, success rate, etc.), you must rely on another log database (which users need to set up themselves) to store API access logs.
 ClickHouse is recommended, but you can also use other relational databases.

 Currently, initialization scripts for clickhouse/mysql log databases are provided in the sql directory